Marriage

 Community Property of Spouses

 In the Czech Republic, once a couple gets married, their property rights change to a special statutory regime of co-ownership of property and financial obligations.
-It is called community property of spouses.
+It is called the community property of spouses.
 The community property of spouses includes everything acquired by one or both of the spouses during their marriage.
 Exceptions are, in particular, assets that serve the personal needs of one of the spouses and assets that were acquired as a gift or inheritance by only one of the spouses.

 Property Settlement after Divorce